linegrind675/Slim-Pickins/README.md

 Slim-Pickins is a web application used to deliver recipes for you when you dont know what to make but something sounds appealing in a predetermined category.

-*** we ran into scheduling issues and errors and have scrambled to make the best of this project as possible. we know there are a lot of issues and have been trying tirelessly to fix them***
+# ERRORS

-## Installation
+we ran into scheduling issues and errors and have scrambled to make the best of this project as possible. we know there are a lot of issues and have been trying tirelessly to fix them

 ## Code snippet